Guide for Setting up Hidden Cameras Properly

 Lighting

 Setting up an indoor hidden camera can be a challenge.
-Throughout the day, lighting conditions can vary substantially; so if you're setting the camera up during the day, but the footage you need to capture is at night, you could miss your shot completely due to shadows.
+Throughout the day, lighting conditions can vary substantially; so, if you're setting the camera up during the day, but the footage you need to capture is at night, you could miss your shot completely due to shadows.
 When you're installing the camera, take specific notice of how the light moves across the room during the day.
 If you’re recording a nursery and you have a window that shines light in in the morning, set up your camera facing away from the window; this will ensure that your camera isn't just capturing shadows.
 If you need to monitor a hotel room or a your bedroom safe at night, assume that anyone looking to steal anything will need to turn a light on to do their dirty work.
 Set up your camera somewhere that isn't looking directly into the light.

 Of course, lighting considerations will only get you so far.
 If you're worried that a burglar or housekeeper is going to rob you without turning the lights on, there are a number of low-lux and infrared (IR) “Night Vision” hidden cameras available to capture the footage you need.
 (Lux ratings refer to units of illuminance.
 The lower the lux rating, the better the camera is at providing quality low-light footage.)
 Consider a hidden camera with a rating of 2 lux or below if you want to record in low-light conditions.
 And remember, even if your camera is capable of recording in low light, the images won't be as detailed as as those you’d get in a well-lit room.